The 1937 Cadillac

 Later that same afternoon, Philippe first drove his new “toy” to all the fashionable haunts around Lausanne.
 Naturally, the car caused quite a stir.

 The earliest photos of the Hartmann car (shown above) were taken in the Fall of 1937 near the Barraud home, Les Noisetiers, in Bussigny-sur-Morges, above Lausanne.
 Sadly, Bouboule passed away in the seventies.
-Mr. Baumgartner, his successor in Pully, near Lausanne, tells me that his daughter disposed of all her fathers belongings (including the contents of the photographic studio), shortly after his death.
+Mr. Baumgartner, his successor in Pully, near Lausanne, tells me that his daughter disposed of all her father’s belongings (including the contents of the photographic studio), shortly after his death.
 Hence, all the original photos and negatives were either lost or destroyed.
 The copies I was able to acquire belong to Daniel Zufferey of San Pedro, California, nephew of the late Philippe Barraud; in the 70s, I was graciously given copies of Daniel’s originals by Alain Berrabah, a mutual friend.

 Philippe used the car regularly for the next two years until war broke out in Europe, in September 1939.
 Thereafter, and late into the forties, it became increasingly difficult, even when one had plenty of money, to find gasoline in Switzerland for a thirsty, sixteen-cylinder automobile.
 And so the huge Cadillac roadster was laid up for the next almost ten years.